BillMarkEg/yet-another-Data-Analytics-Visualization-Stuff/README.md

 <br> Scaling

 #### Data Quality metrics
-1- ratio of data to error \
+1- ratio of data to error \n
-2- ratio of nulls \
+2- ratio of nulls \n
-3- data transformations errors eg.float vs decimal in RM \ 4- amount of dark data : use profiling & data discovery to understand it \
+3- data transformations errors eg.float vs decimal in RM  \n 4- amount of dark data : use profiling & data discovery to understand it \n

 ################################################################################################################################################